 The RRIF Capital Improvements Plan and this Manual should be reviewed and evaluated by the RTC at least once every two (2) years, to determine if any modifications, additions, or updates need to be made to the RRIF Capital Improvements Plan and this Manual.
-This review shall be conducted by the RTC RRIF Administrator and submitted to the RTC Board and the governing bodies of each of the Participating Local Governments.
+This review shall be conducted by the RTC RRIF Administrator in consultation and coordination with the RRIF TAC, and theany resulting studies, reports, and recommendations shall be submitted to the Capital Improvements Advisory Committee, the RTC Board, and the RTC Board and the governing bodies of each of the Participating Local Governments as required by this Manual, the RRIF Interlocal Cooperative Agreement, and NRS 278B.